kitizl/Fractals/README.md

 ## TODO

-- [ ] Change backend from Matplotlib to Pillow to directly draw onto a Canvas
+- [x] Change backend from Matplotlib to Pillow to directly draw onto a Canvas
 - [ ] Improve coloring algorithms
+	- [x] Write HSV colormaps
+	- [ ] Write LCH colormaps
+	- [ ] Introduce a more complicated colouring scheme
 - [ ] Use symmetry across y-axis to cut down time in half
 - [ ] Employ multithreading, especially because this problem apparently is _embarrassingly parallel_.
 - [ ] Write out similar code for other kinds of fractal sets, like Julia, for instance